leportella/v4/content/en/travel/NorthernIreland.md

 We headed directly to [Castle Rock and CastleRock Beach](https://goo.gl/maps/Q7LQbGF8znG5nrgTA).

-The scenery through Northern Ireland until then was lovely, and we enjoyed all the tiny towns with the UK flag ð¬ð§ flying around everywhere.
+The scenery through Northern Ireland until then was lovely, and we enjoyed all the tiny towns with the UK flag 🇬🇧 flying around everywhere.
 The beach is quite nice and the weather was great.
 However, Castle Rock was close for a wedding, so we couldn't visit the building.

 We spent just a few minutes in the beach and headed to the [Dunluce Castle](https://goo.gl/maps/8prDfSciELTZfN1XA).
 At this point, the day was absolutely gorgeous and the ruins of that castle on the top of the cliffs became even more beautiful.